 May experience wear when bearing extreme weight.

-Reviews suggest straps aren't adjustable.
+Reviews suggest unit isn't adjustable.

 The ideal home workout is one that helps you meet your goals without taking up a lot of space.
 For those who want to tone and strengthen their core, ab straps are an effective and efficient option.